 Additionally students can access course materials through the course website (if the professor has developed a website for the course) which may require a SUNet ID and password.
 It is the student’s responsibility to check the course website and to download any course materials available.

-The Stanford Center for Professional Development manages exam distribution.
-All NDO students are asked to submit an Exam Monitor Nomination at the time of enrollment with the Stanford Center for Professional Development.
-Students may nominate an exam monitor via their mystanfordconnection account.
+The Stanford Center for Professional Development manages exam logistics in conjunction with the course teaching teams.
+All NDO students taking exams remotely are asked to submit an exam monitor nomination at the time of course enrollment with the Stanford Center for Professional Development.
+Local students may choose to come to campus and take exams during the regular scheduled exam time set by the course teaching teams.
+Students taking exams remotely may nominate an exam monitor via their mystanfordconnection account.
 Possible exam monitors include:

 - A Manager or Supervisor

 - An HR representative at the student’s place of employment

 - An education coordinator at the student’s place of employment

 - A local college or school representative

 - A member of staff from a recognized private proctoring service

 Please note that Exam monitors are not considered if they are peers, direct reports, family members or friends.

 Once an exam monitor has been nominated, the Stanford Center for Professional Development will verify their credentials and approve them on your account.
 The approved exam monitor will be able handle all the logistics of receipt, administration and return of the exams for the course.